rjonnal/intraframe_motion_correction/README.md

 1. `slo_frames_simulated_idiosyncratic/`: A series of simulated motion-affected AO-SLO images, created using `create_simulated_images.py`, described below, and data in the `object/` and `simulated_eye_traces/` directories.
 In this series, idiosyncratic eye movements are added to the simulated eye movement traces.

+### Python scripts

+1. `demonstrate_registration.py`: This script performs strip-based registration of the real or simulated AO-SLO frames described above, as well as the intra-frame motion estimation and correction step described in Azimipour, 2018.
+This script demonstrates all of the key concepts described in Azimipour, 2018, and contains references to equations presented in the paper.

+1. `create_simulated_images.py`: The script used to generate the simulated AO-SLO images described above.

 ### Other data

 1. `object/`: A simulated retinal mosaic, generated as described in Azimipour, 2018.

 1. `simulated_eye_traces/`: Simulated eye traces for 200 AO-SLO frames acquired at 30 Hz,as described in Azimipour, 2018, following the self-avoiding walk model described in Engbert, 2011.

-1. `demonstrate_registration.py`: This script performs strip-based registration of the real or simulated AO-SLO frames described above, as well as the intra-frame motion estimation and correction step described in Azimipour, 2018.
-This script demonstrates all of the key concepts described in Azimipour, 2018, and contains references to equations presented in the paper.

 1. `tmp`: A temporary directory that stores intermediate data created by `demonstrate_registration.py`.
 To start the registration process from the beginning, delete this directory or files within it accordingly.

-1. `create_simulated_images.py`: The script used to generate the simulated AO-SLO images described above.

 1. `README.md`: This document.